 A UHR STA that supports PUO is called a PUO non-AP STA and shall set to 1 the PUO Support field of the UHR MAC Capabilities Information field of the UHR Capabilities element that it transmits.
 A PUO non-AP STA shall support the channel usage procedure in 11.21.15 (Channel Usage Procedures) and have the TWT Requester Support subfield set to 1 in the HE Capabilities element that the STA transmits.

 To be unavailable during specific service periods, a PUO non-AP STA shall follow the rules defined in 11.21.15 (Channel Usage Procedures) to report its periodic unavailability to its associated PUO Supporting AP.
 A PUO Supporting AP that intends to exchange frames with the PUO non-AP STA shall follow the rules defined in 11.21.15 (Channel Usage Procedures) related to the P2P TWT procedure.

+A PUO non-AP STA may operate in a low capability mode during specific service periods.
+To operate in a lower capability mode inside of P2P TWT SPs, a PUO non-AP STA shall set the Usage Mode of the Channel Usage element to 6.
+If a PUO non-AP STA is also a DPS STA, the non-AP STA may set the Usage Mode of the Channel Usage element to 7 to enable DPS inside of P2P TWT SPs.
+If a PUO non-AP STA is also a DUO STA, the non-AP STA may set the Usage Mode of the Channel Usage element to 8 to operate in a mode to be unavailable or be able to respond to DUO ICF inside of P2P TWT SPs.
+If the AP does not receive the DUO ICR from the non-AP STA, the non-AP STA is considered as unavailable during the current service period. [#1596]

 Enhancements to the P2P TWT procedure are TBD.